-However, since important tasks are commonly long term and they don’t require to be done immediately, they have usually pushed aside.
+However, since important tasks are commonly long-term and they don’t require to be done immediately, they have usually been pushed aside.
 People put them for later until it becomes never.

 So now, why is it crucial to know the difference between these two?

 Let me share a story with you.
 For decades, I’ve met a lot of people who have reached an age where they only have a few years or a decade left in their lives.
 And they usually tell me the same thing, share the same context of how they viewed their entire life.
 They often tell me that what lingers to them most is regret.